 If “Why?” is the first question in science, “Why not?” must be a close second.
 Sometimes it’s worth thinking about why something does not exist.

 Such as a truly three-legged animal.
-Tracy Thomson, graduate student in the UC Davis Department of Earth and Planetary Sciences, has been pondering the non-existence of tripeds.
+Tracy Thomson, a graduate student in the UC Davis Department of Earth and Planetary Sciences, has been pondering the non-existence of tripeds.
 He recently published an essay on it, “Three‐Legged Locomotion and the Constraints on Limb Number: Why Tripeds Don’t Have a Leg to Stand On” in Bioessays.

 Thomson got the idea after taking a graduate class on evolution with UC Davis paleontologist Geerat Vermeij, who challenged the students to come up with a “forbidden phenotype:” an animal or plant that does not and cannot exist.

 Thomson points out that there are lots of animals that use a tripod stance to rest.
-Meerkats in an upright stance rest on their tail and rear feet; woodpeckers use tail feathers to brace themselves against a tree-trunk.
+Meerkats in an upright stance rest on their tail and rear feet; woodpeckers use tail feathers to brace themselves against a tree trunk.

 A tripod stance does not require any energy to be stable, Thomson noted.
 Unlike, for example, standing upright on two feet, which does require some muscle work as well as relatively large feet.